EstherPlomp/TNW-Tracking/abstract-OSF.md

 **Follow-ups after session (probably):** if needs are clear and there are simple steps that could be taken, perhaps some recommendations that researchers could follow to ensure that their research outputs are easier to track?

 **Requirements:**
-List of participants? (to see if we could ask any additional people to chair one of the questions) Screen for case study presentations at start Sheets/flipovers, markers, post-its
+List of participants?
+Not possible due to GDPR - we can ask the participants about taking ownership during the session itself Screen for case study presentations at start - check Sheets/flipovers, markers, post-its - check

 **Next meeting**
 8 October, to further prep session and clarify details